Roundtable sponsors include:

 View this session

 Because of their flexibility and programmability, FPGAs offer unique opportunities for AI acceleration.
-Thanks to a reconfigurable fabric for data processing, they can be deployed at the edge or in data centers and servers.
+Thanks to a reconfigurable fabric for data processing, they can be deployed at the edge or in datacenters and servers.
 In this discussion, the panel will talk about how to design for FPGA with AI acceleration in mind, and what is required for success.

 Director of Segment Marketing, Lattice Semiconductor